OilerNetwork/pitchlake_starknet/README.md

 ## Crash Course

-The crash course is intended to catch devs up to speed on the technical aspects of the protocol, as well as help pre-prompt or train any LLMs for Pitchlake.
-This crash course can be found on Notion [here](https://www.notion.so/nethermind/Pitchlake-Crash-Course-aa05c787e89446a1aa5f72043f1bde42?pvs=4).
+The crash course is intended to catch devs up to speed on the technical aspects of the protocol, as well as help pre-prompt/train any LLMs for Pitchlake.
+This crash course can be found [here](./DOCUMENTATION.md).